Scopitone: History

 The medium's focus on adult audiences, and the resulting avoidance of or inability to lure the superstar American or British Invasion acts of the era, was a factor in its demise; for example, when The Beatles decided to enter the music video business in 1965, they opted to bypass the Scopitone and distribute their promotional films via television.
 Other factors included the declining taste and poor quality of the productions (particularly those made in the United States), changing taste toward psychedelic rock and a late 1960s sting that revealed that the Scopitone business had deep ties to the Sicilian Mafia.

 Even though the popularity of the Scopitone had faded away by the end of the 1960s, the same concept was still in limited use throughout the 1970s by acts such as the Carpenters and ABBA, both of whose early productions were shot on 16mm film before transitioning to videotape.
 Toward the late 1960s, films produced for the rival Color-Sonic video jukebox were adapted to the Scopitone.
 The last official film for a Scopitone was made at the end of 1978.

 In 1990, a selection of Scopitones was screened at the Jewel Box theater in Seattle by Dennis Nyback.

 In 2006, French singer Mareva Galanter released several videos which mimic the Scopitone style.
 Galenta's album Ukuyéyé features several songs in the French Yé-yé style.
 She also recently hosted a weekly French television program called "Do you do you Scopitone" on the Paris Première channel.

 As of 2012, one of the few Scopitones not in a museum or private collection in the United States is at Third Man Records in Nashville, Tennessee.
 Many Scopitone films have been released on DVD or made available on the internet.

-The Swiss technology museum Enter has one Scopitone on display.
+The Enter Museum in Switzerland has one Scopitone on display.